Vonng/pigsty/docs/v-pgsql.md

 PG admin user, type: `string`, level: G, default value: `"dbuser_dba"`.

-The database username used to perform PostgreSQL database administration tasks (DDL changes), with superuser privileges by default.
+The DB username is used to perform PG administration tasks (DDL changes), with superuser privileges by default.

 ### `pg_admin_password`

 PG admin user password, type: `string`, level: G, default value: `"DBUser.DBA"`.

-The database user password used to perform PostgreSQL database administration tasks (DDL changes) must be in plaintext, the default is `DBUser.DBA` and highly recommended changes!!
+The database user password used to perform PG administration tasks (DDL changes) must be in plaintext, the default is `DBUser.DBA` and highly recommended changes!

-It is highly recommended to change this parameter when deploying in production environments!
+It is highly recommended to change this parameter when deploying in production envs!

 ### `pg_replication_username`

-PG copy user, type: `string`, level: G, default value: `"replicator"`.
+PG replication user's name, type: `string`, level: G, default value: `"replicator"`.

 For performing PostgreSQL stream replication, it is recommended to keep global consistency.